lyuanh0/CSCI-310-Project-2/README.md

 ### Feature 5 Journal: Li Yuan (LYH)
 - LLM was set up so far
 - kinda got llm working with journal variables/functions
+- kinda got entries to be able to display

 ## Latest Updates on Commits
-10/26 LYH: somewhat got llm working with journal classes
+10/26 LYH: updated journal activity to get UI with entries with RecycleView
-10/22 LYH: Set up the LLM inference for journal
+10/22 LYH: Set up the LLM inference for the journal